-No, braking with the left foot is not illegal, and there is no law anywhere saying anything about this.
-The drivers are taught to use the right foot for throttle and brake.
+No. Braking with the left foot is not illegal, and there is no law anywhere saying anything about this.
+Drivers are taught to use the right foot for both the throttle and brake.
 This way, the left foot can operate the clutch if driving a car with a manual transmission.

-However, even if driving an automatic, there is no reason why not to use the left foot for braking.
+However, even if you are driving an automatic, there is no reason to use the left foot for braking.
 It will take some time to get accustomed to, but you’ll probably be able to brake faster and smoother afterward.

 Which pedal is the brake in a manual car?